AIARE Avalanche Level 1 – New Hampshire

 Location - New Hampshire

 Come take your AIARE Level 1 with Backcountry Babes in our women’s focused avalanche course!
 Backcountry Babes is an AIARE Course Provider and we teach the time-tested and regularly updated AIARE avalanche curriculum.
 Additionally, we create a community that inspires, educates, and promotes leadership for women in the outdoors.
 This course is taught by Albert Mandell who is an experienced educator and AIARE qualified lead instructor.
 Our guides (of all genders) support our mission of providing women with the knowledge, skills and encouragement to take on leadership roles in the outdoors.

 We cater specifically to women, providing a comfortable, fun learning atmosphere to gain knowledge and skills that help you become more confident in the backcountry.
 Our AIARE Level 1 course covers awareness of hazardous conditions, dynamics of snowpack and weather, effective teamwork, and how to plan for travel in avalanche terrain.
 We’ll build knowledge in the online classroom evening sessions, and apply it to our two full field days outside giving you the information and knowledge to make better decisions in the backcountry.

 Upon successful completion of the course, participants will obtain their AIARE Avalanche Level 1 Certificate of Completion.

-Duration: 2 online evening sessions, 2 field days
+Duration: 2 online evening sessions and 2 field days

 Activity Level: Moderate

-Required Skill Level: Students must be able to travel in avalanche terrain in inclement winter weather on their backcountry equipment and move proficiently uphill and downhill on gear.
+Required Skill Level: Students must be able to travel in avalanche terrain in inclement weather on their backcountry equipment and move proficiently uphill and downhill on gear.
+Your skiing doesn’t have to look pretty, but we do need everyone to be comfortable skiing and riding in control and avoiding obstacles on the descent.
 If it is your first time using your AT set up or splitboard, we highly recommend taking a Beginner Backcountry Tour to prep for the AIARE Level 1.

 About the AIARE Avalanche Level 1 Course